tuantmtb/uet-receive/note.md

 ## Fluent's method not found in migration
-I added the following code to end of _ide_helper.php file.
+Added the following code to end of _ide_helper.php file.
 And the problem was solved.

 https://github.com/barryvdh/laravel-ide-helper/issues/193